ielis/hpo-toolkit/docs/setup.rst

 Setup
 =====

-This document describes how to install stable or the bleeding edge code into your Python environment.
+This document describes how to install the stable version or the bleeding edge code into your Python environment.

 Stable code
 ^^^^^^^^^^^